COVID-19 Links and Resources

-Skater shall be registered for a minimum of two (2) USC Winter sessions from September to April to be eligible for the Grand Prix Challenge.
+Skater shall be registered for a minimum of one (1) USC Winter sessions from September to April to be eligible for the Grand Prix Challenge.

 USC skater on these teams shall be registered in at least one (1) additional USC Winter session.
 Additional requirements may be required by individual teams – please confirm with coach(es).

 Out-of-Club members shall be registered for a minimum of a 1-day session at a sanctioned skating club.

-Current Skate Canada Members at the Intermediate level or above may skate as guests a maximum of 6 sessions per year, at a cost of $25 per session.
+Current Skate Canada Members at the Intro-star level or above may skate as guests a maximum of 6 sessions per year, at a cost of $25 per session.
 USC

 Alumni (Sr. or Adv. qualifications) who are current Skate Canada Members and have moved out of town for work or to attend post-secondary school may skate a maximum of 6 sessions per year at a reduced rate of $20 per session.
 Pre-registration and pre-payment is required.
 USC reserves the right to limit